blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 	- Cyclic Existence
 	- Liberation

-Shuddhadvaita: World is real, and all is one
+Shuddha Advaita: World is real, and all is one
 Advaita: World is unreal (like a dream), and all is one Vishishta Advaita: World is transformed
 Dvaita Advaita (Svaabhaavika Bhedha-Abhedha): World exists in both states